Vivvo/CitizenOne-Documentation/docs/source/Management/Organization Management.rst

    :alt: Form to create a new Organization
    :align: center

-Clicking [**Cancel**] will not save any changes you made to the form, and you will be taken back to the Organization listing page.
+Clicking the [**Cancel**] button will not save any changes you made to the form, and you will be taken back to the Organization listing page.

-Clicking [**Save**] will then attempt to make a new Organization with your given name, and you will be taken to the new Organization's details page.
+Clicking the [**Save**] button will then attempt to make a new Organization with your given name, and you will be taken to the new Organization's details page.

 .. _viewing_editing_organization: